vagabond1215/Fantasy-Survival/README.md

 Future features should follow the same pattern: define a `metadata` object when calling `queueOrder` so that proficiencies and inventory projections remain accurate.

+### Population generation and assignments

+`src/population.js` produces the starting settlement roster.
+On a new game the module:

+- Seeds a pseudo-random generator (optionally with the setup seed) and assembles family households.
+- Ensures every settler is between 14 and 45 years of age with a mix of men and women.
+- Assigns names, backstories, interests, talents (skill strengths), deficiencies (skill weaknesses), and family relationships (parents, children, spouses).
+- Stores a skill profile that prefers relevant settlers for each job type.

+`initializePopulation(size, { seed })` resets `store.people` with the generated roster.
+`syncJobAssignments(store.jobs, listJobDefinitions())` (invoked automatically via `getJobOverview` and `setJob`) ranks settlers for each job based on the preferred skill list on every job definition, their talents/interests, and experience.
+The chosen workers are surfaced on the job assignment screen so future updates can consult a single source of truth instead of duplicating tracking logic.

 ## Development